semantic-flow/sflo/documentation/folder._ref.md

 created: 1756062905606
 ---

-The filesystem folder of a [[mesh-resource.node-component.flow.reference]] dataset.
+The filesystem folder of a [[mesh-resource.component.flow.reference]] dataset.